Creating and Running C Program

 Now, we need to run the executable file (Sample.exe).
 To run a program we press Ctrl + F9.
 When we press Ctrl + F9 the executable file is submitted to the CPU.
 Then CPU performs the task according to the instructions written in that program and place the result into UserScreen.

 Then we press Alt + F5 to open UserScreen and check the result of the program.

 - C program file (Source file) must save with .c extension.

-- Compiler converts complete program at a time from high level language to low level language.
+- The compiler converts complete program at a time from high-level language to low-level language.

 - Input to the compiler is .c file and output from the compiler is .exe file, but it also generates .obj file in this process.

-- Compiler converts the file only if there are no errors in the source code.
+- The compiler converts the file only if there are no errors in the source code.

 - CPU places the result in User Screen window.

 - Type the program in C editor and save with .c extension (Press F2 to save).